CharlesTaylor7/trendy-philosophy/README.md

 ## To Do
-- Stop labels from flashing on & off.
 - Allow queries to be more than 1 word
 - Calculate correlations
 - Add color picker for each trendline